Uberspace/lab/source/guide_syncthing.rst

 Add password
 ------------

-.. warning:: without password everybody in the internet can load files from and to your uberspace account
+.. warning:: Without password everybody in the internet can load files from and to your uberspace account!

-to protect the access to your syncthing instance, visit your domain and set a username and password.
+To protect the access to your syncthing instance, visit your domain and set a username and password.

 Updates
 =======